About the Program

 The department strongly encourages students to see the student services adviser as early as possible.
 Students are accepted into the major with a C average or better.
 There are a number of scholarships and research opportunities as well as other benefits available to declared majors.

 Students in the honors program must fulfill the following additional requirements: 1) maintain a grade point average (GPA) of at least 3.3 in all courses in the major and an overall GPA of at least 3.3 in the University; and 2) carry out an individual research or study project, involving at least three units of EPS H195.
 The project is chosen in consultation with a departmental adviser, and written report is judged by the student's research supervisor and a departmental adviser.
-Application for the honors program should be made through the student's adviser no later than the end of the student's junior year.

 For information regarding the requirements, please see the Minor Requirements tab.
 Program planning and confirmation should be done with the undergraduate major adviser and the Marine Science faculty adviser.

 Other Majors and Minors Offered by the Department of Earth and Planetary Science